jameskimthing/obsidian-aws/3. Management Governance/_general/Resource Groups.md

 - Check out [[Tags]], too
-- Organizing stuff into groups
+- Organizing stuff into groupsa
 - Can group the tags (tagged resources) into groups